-The following table summarizes the director compensation for fiscal year 2015 for all of our non-employee directors.
-Mr. Krejci did not receive any additional compensation for his service as a director during fiscal 2015 beyond the amounts previously disclosed in the Summary Compensation Table.
+The following table summarizes the director compensation for fiscal year 2016 for all of our non-employee directors.
+Mr. Krejci did not receive any additional compensation for his service as an employee director during fiscal 2016 beyond the amounts previously disclosed in the Summary Compensation Table.